jonnonz1/nz-statute-book/acts/public/2007/immigration-advisers-licensing-act-2007.md

 In determining a person's fitness to be licensed, the Registrar may take into account— (a) any conviction, whether in New Zealand or in another country, for an offence of a kind other than those referred to in sections 15 and 16:
   (b) any disciplinary proceedings, whether in New Zealand or in another country, and whether in relation to the provision of immigration advice or in relation to the conduct of any other occupation or profession, taken or being taken against the person (including any past cancellation or suspension of a licence under this Act, or any non-compliance with any other sanction imposed under this Act):
-  (c) whether or not the person is related by employment or association to a person to whom a licence would be refused under this section or section 15 or 16.
+  (c) whether or not the person is related by employment or association to a person to whom a licence would be refused under this section or section 15 or 16:
+  (d) any other matters that the Registrar considers relevant.

 **Licensing process**